 On November 16, 2011, Ministry of Finance and the State Administration of Taxation announced the Business Tax to Value Added Tax Transformation Pilot Program, or the VAT Pilot Program.
 Productive service industries, such as the transportation industry and certain modern services industries, were the first in the pilot regions to implement the VAT Pilot Program.
 The implementation of the VAT Pilot Program began on January 1, 2012 in Shanghai and on September 1, 2012 in Beijing, and was then expanded to seven other provinces and municipalities by the end of 2012.
 Commencing on August 1, 2013, the implementation of VAT Pilot Program has expanded to all regions in the PRC.
-As a result of the VAT Pilot Program, the advertising revenues and other modern services revenues, such as web-based game service revenues earned by the Group's entities and technical service fees paid by VIEs to Fenghuang On-line pursuant to the Contractual Agreement are subject to value-added tax and surcharges at a rate of approximately 6.6%.
-Most of the Group's MVAS revenues are not within the scope of the VAT Pilot Program and, thus, are still subject to business tax.
+As a result of the VAT Pilot Program, the advertising revenues and other modern services revenues, such as games and others services revenues earned by the Group's entities and technical service fees paid by VIEs to Fenghuang Online pursuant to the Contractual Agreement are subject to value-added tax and surcharges at a rate of approximately 6.7%.
+On April 29, 2014, a notification (the "Cai Shui [2014] No. 43") was jointly issued by the Ministry of Finance and State Administration of Taxation of the People's Republic of China, and as approved by the State Council of the People's Republic of China, the telecommunications industry would be included in the scope of the VAT Pilot Program for the transformation from the business tax to value-added tax from June 1, 2014.
+As a result, the Group's MVAS revenues are subject to value-added tax and surcharges at a rate of approximately 6.7% from June 1, 2014.